Skip to Main Content

 Regular Admission

-To be considered for regular admission to a graduate program, applicants must hold a bachelor’s degree from a regionally accredited institution, or be within twenty-eight (28) credits of completion of a baccalaureate degree from Midland (or other colleges, with approval from the program dean) and have an approved degree plan by the dean of the program.
 Applicants must submit official copies of all college transcripts, as well as any program-specific required admissions materials.
 Regular admission is subject to program-specific requirements, including GPA and prerequisite courses, as outlined below:

-Master of Education
+Doctor of Education

 Provisional Admission

 A student who has met the basic requirements such as GPA, but is still awaiting one or more documents required by the Admission Office may be granted provisional admission.
 A student who is granted provisional admission must submit or satisfy any outstanding requirements within 60 days after the first day of registration in order to continue in the program.
-Requirements for the MAT program must be completed by the first day of the fall classes.

 Probationary Admission